San Miguel De Allende Guanajuato, Mexico Travel Guide

 A large reservoir just outside the city.
 It serves for boating and fishing.

-Consider this for a leisurely day on the water, but not for swimming.
+Think about this for a leisurely a day at the water, but not for swimming.

-The bottle region around The City of Artisans is growing rapidly.
+The bottle region around The Heart of Mexico is growing rapidly.
 Numerous vineyards are here.

 A pleasant escape into the countryside with fine local wines.